AfiqHaidar/maw/README.md

 ## 🌱 Future Enhancements

-Here’s what’s coming to Maw in the future:
+Here's what's coming to Maw in the future:

-- 📤 **Project Sharing**
-  - Generate sharable links for your portfolio
+- 🔍 **Search Functionality**
+  - Search for projects by name, technology, or category
+  - Advanced filtering options for precise results
-  - Public and private visibility settings
+  - Discover trending projects and developers

-- ❤️ **Social Features**
+- 👥 **Social Features**
-  - Like and comment on projects
-  - Leave and receive reviews
-  - Follow other developers
+  - Connect with other developers
+  - Follow your favorite creators
+  - Build a network of professionals
+  - View other users' portfolios

+- ⭐ **Engagement System**
+  - Star projects you like
-- 📊 **Analytics and Stats**
+  - Leave meaningful reviews and feedback
+  - Rate projects based on multiple criteria
-  - Track project views, likes, and engagement
+  - Showcase project popularity metrics

-  - Developer profile insights
+- 🔔 **Notifications**
+  - Get notified about interactions with your projects
+  - Receive feedback alerts

 ---

+## 🐈‍⬛ Cat

+Meow maw.

+---

-Let’s build the ultimate social platform for showcasing software projects!
+Let's build the ultimate social platform for showcasing software projects!